Privacy Policy

 WebBrain Cloud keeps metadata and error logs so we can debug failures, understand usage, and enforce the free and paid daily allowances.
 Default request logs may include:

-Default request logs do not store prompt text, page content, screenshots, uploaded image data, or model responses.
-Raw request/response capture may be enabled temporarily for debugging, but it is disabled by default and should be retained only briefly.
+These operational request logs do not store prompt text, page content, screenshots, uploaded image data, or model responses.
+They are separate from Cloud interactions selected for product improvement under the policy below.
+Raw request/response capture may also be enabled temporarily for debugging and is retained only as long as needed for the investigation.

 Our web server or hosting provider may also keep standard access logs such as IP address, path, timestamp, and user agent for security and operations.
 These logs are separate from the WebBrain Cloud application request logs described above.